breatheco-de/content/src/content/lesson/[draft]token-based-autentication.md

 ### Generating tokens

 There are several types of tokens you can use for your Autentication system like Basic, Bearer, or JWT.
-Most of them use Advance cryptography algorithms that we are not going to address in this lesson.
+Most of them use Advance cryptography algorithms that we are not going to address in this lesson (you can watch this [amazing video to learn more](https://www.youtube.com/watch?v=4zahvcJ9glg)).
 Instead, we are going to talk about hashing.

 #### What is a hash?